iam-sandeep/server-automation/README.md

-If you are a Developer, then Highly recomended to contribute :-)
+If you are a Developer, then Highly recomended to contribute.